 About plaque removal

 Once plaque gets onto your teeth, you have a limited amount of time to remove it before it hardens.
-Most plaque hardens within 48 hours of formation, and within several days it will become so hard that it is almost impossible to remove.7 This hard substance is tartar and the only way to remove it is to see your dentist for a professional scraping of your teeth.
-There are some toothpastes that promise to help with tartar control, but these toothpastes work by removing plaque off your teeth before it hardens and becomes tartar.
+Most plaque hardens within 48 hours of formation, and within several days it will become so hard that it is almost impossible to remove.6 This hard substance is tartar and the only way to remove it is to see your dentist for a professional scraping of your teeth.
+There are some types of toothpaste that promise to help with tartar control, but they work by removing plaque off your teeth before it hardens and becomes tartar.

 Dental plaque facts and stats

-- More than 80% of American adults suffer from periodontal disease caused by plaque formation.9
+- More than 80% of American adults suffer from periodontal disease caused by plaque formation.8

 - Plaque buildup can lead to tooth loss if left untreated.